 Figure 2.
-Eco-Innovation Index in the EU countries for 2021-2022
+Eco-Innovation Index in the EU Countries for the Period 2021-2022

-The eco-innovation performance of the most Eco-Innovation Leaders group is under the EU-27 average score, as shown in Figure 2.
-Member States in the category of catching up with eco-innovation include, on a decreasing scale, Belgium (99.78), Cyprus (94.65), Slovakia (94.41), Croatia (88.81), Romania (84.59), Hungary (81.15), Malta (79.76), Poland (67.37), and Bulgaria (57.73).
-Examining how the Eco-Innovation Index has changed over the past ten years within the framework of European Member States is crucial to improving our comprehension of Europe's development.
-Showing how the eco-innovation indicators have changed over time is also essential for determining which sectors still need work and funding.
-The graph below shows the evolution of the combined Eco-Innovation Index and indices for every country that is part of the EU throughout the previous ten years, from 2013 to 2022.
+The eco-innovation performance of the top eco-innovation leaders group is under the EU-27 average score, as shown in Figure 2.
+Member states in the category of catching up with eco-innovation include, on a decreasing scale, Belgium (99.78), Cyprus (94.65), Slovakia (94.41), Croatia (88.81), Ro-

+Source: Derived by the author based on the European Eco-Innovation Scoreboard 2013-2022

 Figure 3.
-Evolution of the Eco-Innovation Index in the EU countries for 2013-2022
+Evolution of the Eco-Innovation Index in the EU Countries for the Period 2013-2022

-Greece, Lithuania, Austria, Ireland, Bulgaria, and Germany are the Member States that show the most increase in their eco-innovation scores between 2013 and 2022, in descending order.
+Greece, Lithuania, Austria, Ireland, Bulgaria, and Germany are the member states that show the most increase in their eco-innovation scores between 2013 and 2022, in descending order.
 For EU nations in this category, eco-innovation performance in comparison to 2021 has increased for Ireland and Greece.
-As shown in Figure 3, the change in each of these nations' Eco-Innovation Indexes is equivalent to at least 30 points.
-Austria has improved the most compared to 2021, followed by France Sweden, Finland, and Spain had the lowest changes in the Eco-Innovation Index between 2013 and 2022.
-Despite this slight improvement, Sweden and Finland continue to be among the top nations in terms of ecoinnovation.
+As shown in Figure 3, the change in each of these nations' Eco-Innovation Index is equivalent to at least 30 points.
+Austria has improved the most compared to 2021, followed by France Sweden, Finland, and Spain, which had the lowest changes in the Eco-Innovation Index between 2013 and 2022.
+Despite this slight improvement, Sweden and Finland continue to be among the top nations in terms of eco-innovation.
 The ten-year trend in the scores of member states that are catching up with eco-innovation is always changing.
 Bulgaria, Malta, and Hungary show the most improvements between 2013 and 2022, as seen in Figure 3.
 Starting in 2016, Romania's performance has continued to decrease.
 The European Innovation Index (EIS) is an annual assessment that contrasts the accomplishments of research and innovation ecosystems in EU nations and select third-country settings, along with the respective benefits and drawbacks of each nation.

-The following approach, which consists of the Eco-Innovation Scoreboard in addition to the Index, measures 16 distinct parameters that are divided into five main categories to quantify the various facets of the eco-innovations made by each of the member states: Eco-innovation inputs (government expenditures and investments related to renewable energy, the overall number of R&D employees, etc.); Eco-innovation initiatives (such as the quantity of ISO 14001 licenses held by small and medium-sized businesses, the adoption of sustainable goods, etc.); Eco-innovation outputs (such as media coverage, scholarly articles, and patents about sustainable development); Resource efficiency (which includes productivity of materials, water, and energy as well as the intensity, and socio-economic outcomes (e.g., percentage of employment in environmental protection, export of goods from sustainable industries, etc.).
-The Eco-Innovation Scoreboard (Eco-IS) compares the total achievements of EU countries to an European mean of 100, showing their advantages (index>100), vulnerabilities (index <100), and overall accomplishments.
+The following approach, which consists of the Eco-Innovation Scoreboard in addition to the Index, measures 16 distinct parameters that are divided into five main categories to quantify the various facets of the eco-innovations made by each of the member states: eco-innovation inputs (government expenditures and investments related to renewable energy, the overall number of R&D employees, etc.); eco-innovation initiatives (such as the quantity of ISO 14001 licenses held by small and medium-sized businesses, the adoption of sustainable goods, etc.); eco-innovation outputs (such as media coverage, scholarly articles, and patents about sustainable development); resource efficiency (which includes productivity of materials, water, and energy, as well as intensity and socio-economic outcomes (e.g., percentage of employment in environmental protection, export of goods from sustainable industries, etc.).
+The Eco-Innovation Scoreboard (Eco-IS) compares the total achievements of EU countries to a European mean of 100, showing their advantages (index > 100), vulnerabilities (index < 100), and overall accomplishments.